10 Free Things to do in Michigan’s Thumb

 10. Find a Copy of the Thumb Resorter for More Ideas

 The ubiquitous pulp magazine Thumb Resorter comes to your favorite stores, party stores and gift shops each season.
-It’s full of history and more ideas for things to do in the Upper Thumb.
+It’s full of history and more ideas for free things to do in Michigan’s Thumb.
 Best of all, Its Free!

 - Michigan’s St. Joseph Indian Trail

 - Port Austin – Bird Creek County Park